Regulatory6 min read

 The Pre-2023 Grey Market

 For years, peptides occupied an awkward regulatory grey zone.
-Companies sold compounds like BPC-157, Thymosin Alpha-1, and CJC-1295 labeled "for research purposes only" or "not for human consumption."
+Companies sold compounds labeled "for research purposes only" or "not for human consumption."
 Consumers purchased them freely online, often with no prescription, no medical oversight, and no guarantee of purity.
 Some products were legitimate pharmaceutical-grade compounds.
 Many were not.
 The lack of regulation meant no standardized testing, no mandated sterility protocols, and no recourse if a product turned out to be contaminated or mislabeled.

 This grey market thrived for over a decade, driven by demand from biohackers, athletes, and patients who had heard about peptide benefits but had no legal pathway to access them through traditional medicine.
 Physicians who wanted to prescribe peptides often struggled with sourcing, since most compounds were not available through conventional pharmacies.
 The result was a fragmented, largely unregulated ecosystem that served neither patients nor providers well.

-The 2023 FDA Crackdown and Category 2 Designation
+The 2023 FDA Crackdown and the Category 2 List

 In 2023, the FDA moved aggressively to rein in the peptide market.
-The agency reclassified dozens of peptides under its Category 2 designation, which effectively barred compounding pharmacies from producing them.
-Category 2 means a substance has been identified as presenting "demonstrable difficulties" for compounding, whether due to safety concerns, complexity of formulation, or lack of sufficient data.
-For peptides, the designation was broad and sweeping.
+The agency placed a sweeping group of peptides on its Category 2 bulk drug substances list, which effectively barred compounding pharmacies from producing them.
+Category 2 is the FDA's label for substances where the agency has identified "demonstrable difficulties" for compounding — whether due to safety concerns, complexity of formulation, or lack of sufficient data.

-Overnight, patients who had been receiving peptide prescriptions through compounding pharmacies lost access.
-Physicians who had integrated peptides into their practice had to discontinue treatments.
+Overnight, patients who had been receiving peptide prescriptions through compounding pharmacies lost access to many of the compounds they had been using.
+Physicians who had integrated peptides into their practice had to discontinue treatments or pivot to a narrower set of options.
 The crackdown also targeted research chemical vendors, with the FDA issuing warning letters and, in some cases, pursuing enforcement actions against companies that were clearly marketing peptides for human use despite their "research only" labels.

 The reaction from the medical community was mixed.
 Some clinicians supported stricter regulation, arguing that the grey market posed genuine safety risks.
-Others felt the FDA had overreached, cutting off patient access to compounds with decades of international clinical use and strong safety profiles.
-Patient advocacy groups pushed back hard, arguing that the blanket Category 2 designation ignored the substantial body of evidence supporting certain peptides.
+Others felt the FDA had overreached, cutting off patient access to peptides that had been used safely in other countries for decades.
+Patient advocacy groups pushed back, arguing that the across-the-board treatment ignored meaningful differences between compounds.

 How to Get Peptides Legally in 2026